 Different cryptocurrencies are supported by different wallets, but some wallets support several currencies (if you're buying multiple coins you'll probably need more than one wallet, depending on your provider).
 Note that Coinmama uses smart contracts when sending Ripple or Ethereum, so be sure to choose a wallet that's compatible with smart contracts.

-Each different type of wallet has its own benefits and drawbacks, but ultimately, which wallet you chose is up to you.
+Each different type of wallet has its own benefits and drawbacks, and your decision should be based on your particular needs.
 We've broken down the different kinds of wallets below to help make the choice - or choices - a little bit easier!

 Hot wallets give you easy access to your cryptocurrency and are stored either on your computer or online (depending on the provider).
 They're best for small amounts of cryptocurrency that will be used frequently, such as for daily trading or making online purchases.